 Button Bush - Cephalanthus Occidentalis

 The Button Bush typically lives along a river, a pond or in the wetlands of the central United States.
 Usually only growing to a maximum of 12 feet, the shrub is unique because of the pods that appear among the green leaves.
-At the end of a long stalk, white, spikey flowers explode on the scene in the early part of the summer.
-After the Button Bush flower fragrance attracts a fair share of bees and butterflies, the flower falls away; leaving a tough round fruit that carries two tiny nuts.
+At the end of a long stalk, white, spiky flowers explode on the scene in the early part of the summer.
+After the Button Bush flower fragrance attracts a fair share of bees and butterflies, the flower falls away; leaving a healthy round fruit that carries two tiny nuts.
 The fruits stay all winter until its time to start over in the spring.

 Button Bush Is An Excellent Shrub for Landscaping

-Button Bush is a small shrub that can grow up to 10 feet tall but in most climates it only grows at heights of up to 6 feet tall
+Button Bush is a small shrub that can grow up to 10 feet tall, but in most climates, it only grows at heights of up to 6 feet tall